 Excessive Weight: Although fairly obvious, it’s a good one to point out!
 Any excessive weight on your stone benchtop can also lead to surface cracks; this includes sitting or standing on the benchtop (we recommend the use of a small step ladder to get to those pesky high shelves!).

 Building Movement: Sometimes structural issues in your home can also lead to cracks in stone benchtops.
 Foundation issues can cause the flooring to sag in places and this movement can lead to cracking in your stone.

 Exposed Edges: The exposed edges of your benchtop are of course, the most sensitive and any excessive force or shock (such as dropping that fancy but oh so heavy cast iron pan on the edge of your benchtop!) can cause a chip.
 Once again, this is something that can be helped during the design phase: Avoid sharp squared edges on your stone benchtop and instead, ensure the manufacturer’s minimum edge radius requirements are met to help decrease the likelihood of chipping.

 Undermounted Sinks: Undermount sinks in the kitchen look sleek and stylish however, these leave yet more edges of stone exposed, increasing the likelihood of chipping.

-After having sought professional advice, you may have the option of repairing a minor chip yourself using a DIY repair kit (such as this one available from The Stone Guys).
+After having sought professional advice, you may have the option of repairing a minor chip yourself using a DIY repair kit which you can find at all good hardware stores.